Kate Chopin Archives: A Guide to Primary Documents

 Although Kate Chopin’s fiction and private papers have been collected in reliable secondary sources, her original manuscripts, photographs, legal documents, correspondences, ephemera, and other primary source materials are preserved for continuing research in archives across the country.
 A large volume of this material has been digitized for online viewing.

 Below are library repositories holding the greatest volume of Chopin’s original papers.
 Included are links to library websites, finding aids for off-site research, digitized records (where available), and procedures for visitors wishing to access collections on-site.
 Use and/or reproduction of this material should honor individual archives’ citation requests; the United States Copyright Act, including copyright status; and common citation standards.

 Missouri Historical Society, St. Louis

-The majority of Chopin’s extant primary source materials are housed in the Missouri History Museum Library and Research Center, part of the Missouri Historical Society.
-According to a museum collections archivist, the entirety of Chopin’s holdings has been digitized.
+The majority of Chopin’s extant primary source materials are held by the Missouri Historical Society.
+According to an archivist there, the entirety of Chopin’s holdings has been digitized.

 Beyond the treasure trove of handwritten manuscripts, this collection also includes Chopin’s Account/Memo Books–ledgers of her fiction’s production, submission, rejection, or sale.
 Many scholars have traced Chopin’s self-professed “commercial instinct” to these books.
 Of them, Chopin scholar Barbara C. Ewell writes: